Recently I was talking to a girlfriend about a difficult time she was going through.

 I know this from experience; since I’ve been in this position myself.

-In this article, I am talking about life getting us down in general.
+In this article, I’m talking about life getting us down in general.
 I’m talking about overcoming and working through the tough times when they occur.

-I’ve broken this one into a three part series, so make sure you check out the other posts.
+I’ve broken this topic into a three-part series, so make sure you check out the other posts.

-Here are some tips that might come in handy (depending on your specific problem naturally) for seeing some glimmer of light at the end of the tunnel and breaking out of a victim mentality.
+Here are some tips that might come in handy (depending on your specific problem naturally) for seeing a glimmer of light at the end of the tunnel and breaking out of a victim mentality.

 Accept that it is going to be hard